glxdata/GLX_Portofolio/README.md

 > Plotting energy and gas consumption for a typical household to examine seasonal and temporal trends
 >
-> Including ANOVA anlysis and data wrangeling for dates
+> Including ANOVA analysis and data wrangeling for dates

 ![](images/kwhHourTimzoneCombined.png?raw=true)